Elasticsearch or Rockset for Real-Time Analytics: Managing Clusters vs Going Serverless

 In this particular article we will discuss the benefits Rockset offers developers from an operational perspective.
 We will look at the various ways Rockset’s design makes it easier to manage compared to Elasticsearch, as well as how it was designed to be more performant.

 Real-Time Analytics Use Cases

 Before going into the differences between Elasticsearch and Rockset, we’ll discuss some of the use cases that Rockset best serves.

 First, Elasticsearch still plays an important role in use cases like text search and log analytics.
 However, Rockset is better suited to complex real-time search and analytics involving business data.

-For example, Rockset is a great database for developers building logistics management apps, gaming leaderboards, fraud detection systems, and real-time customer 360 dashboards.
+For example, Rockset is a great database and partners with customers building logistics management applications, real-time personalization, anomoly detection applications, and real-time customer 360 dashboards.
 Each of these applications requires a real-time component and often requires a business logic component.
 This leads to a need for more complex indexes, as well as the ability to write intricate logic, that Rockset makes easy to implement.
 Both would be more difficult to achieve in Elasticsearch.

 Within this scope of use cases, we will focus specifically on the operational benefits Rockset can provide your development team.

 Benefits of Rockset for Ops

 Rockset’s design provides many benefits for developers who are looking for a real-time indexing database.
 As previously mentioned, Elasticsearch requires a lot of manual intervention.
 This means that in order to manage increasing volumes of requests and data, developers need to intervene to scale the Elasticsearch cluster.

 In comparison, Rockset is a serverless database, meaning that there is no need for your developers to spend their time tinkering with clusters and infrastructure.
 This leads to a lower operational burden when developing on your real-time database.